-Originally, the Can Do Project targeted Year 8 or 9 pupils who were at risk of not attending secondary school due to lacking confidence, or those that still hadn’t transitioned successfully.
-The project didn’t specifically target pupils who already have disruptive behaviour problems per se.
-In essence, Can Do, is an early intervention project.
+Originally, the C-Do Project targeted Year 8 or 9 pupils who were at risk of not attending secondary school due to lacking confidence, or having anxiety.
+The project didn’t specifically target pupils who already had embedded disruptive behaviour problems.
+C-Do, is an early intervention project.

-Schools identify pupils using their data systems and refer them to the Can Do project.
-Pupils who are happy working within a group setting are coached and taught in groups, over a seven to ten week period about dealing with their own issues that create barriers to participating fully in school life.
-We also look at strategies that each pupil can use, for success and building peer support groups.
+Schools identify pupils using their data systems and refer them to the C-Do project.
+Pupils who are happy working within a group setting are coached in groups, over a seven to ten week period about dealing with their own issues that create barriers to participating fully in school life.
+We also look at strategies that each pupil can use, for success and identify support structures that will help.

-Pupils who struggle in a group setting enter into a 1-1 coaching/mentoring setup, where issues or barriers to performance are identified, and our coach/mentor seeks to support them to find solutions to their individual barriers so they are not at risk of failing in school.
+Pupils who struggle in group settings, enter into a 1-1 coaching/mentoring relationship, where issues or barriers to performance are identified, and our coach/mentor seeks to support them to find solutions to their individual barriers so they are not at risk of failing in school.

-We originally received funding to operate in two schools in the Vale on a part time basis.
+We originally received funding to operate in two schools in the Vale og Glamorgan on a part time basis.
 However, as other local schools demonstrated significant interest, we completed and were successful in securing a Big Lottery Funding grant to enable the project to be provided to secondary schools throughout the Vale of Glamorgan.
-As such, the project can now be scaled up to provide intervention to year 10 and 11 pupils.
+As such, the project is now scaled up to provide intervention to year 10 and 11 pupils, without duplicating existing provision.

-This project was previously funded by the Vale of Glamorgan Council Voluntary Action Scheme, and is now funded by BIG Lottery Wales.
+This project was previously funded by the Vale of Glamorgan Council Voluntary Action Scheme, and is currently funded by BIG Lottery Wales.